saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-3-arista-eapi-using-pyeapi.md

 lr.lon01#
 </pre>

 Good stuff!
-This is a nice way to see what return value you will be dealing with in the script and if this particular command would be the best approach.
+This is a nice way to see what command you should put in your script and what return value you will be dealing with.

 <br>